zatoichi-engineer/blog/_posts/2017-10-02-yocto-on-osx.md

 The following then launches QEMU with the image:

 {% highlight shell_session %}
-$ qemu-system-i386 -kernel bzImage -hda core-image-minimal-qemux86.ext4 -append "console=ttyS0 root=/dev/hda" -nographic
+mac$ qemu-system-i386 -kernel bzImage -hda core-image-minimal-qemux86.ext4 -append "console=ttyS0 root=/dev/hda" -nographic
 {% endhighlight %}

 and a terminal is provided for the newly created GNU/Linux system: